ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/base.md

 **Example**: Set to True so the normal Blood Moon zombies work without interference from this mod.

+### SpawnProtectionTime

+**What it does**: Gives you time to get ready before zombies start spawning when you first start a new game.

+**Value**: Number of seconds to wait before spawning zombies.
+Default is 300 (5 minutes).

+**How it works**: When you start a brand new game for the first time, the mod waits this many seconds before spawning any zombies near you.
+This only applies when spawning for the very first time after starting a new game, not after dying or respawning.

+**Example**: Set to 600 (10 minutes) to give yourself more time to gather supplies.
+Set to 0 to start with zombies immediately.

+### MaxSpawnedZombies

+**What it does**: Limits how many zombies WalkerSim can spawn in the game world at once.

+**Value**: Can be a percentage (like "75%") or an absolute number (like "48").

+**How it works**:
+- If you use a percentage, it's based on the game's MaxSpawnedZombies setting from your server settings
+- For example, if the game allows 64 zombies and you set "50%", WalkerSim will only spawn up to 32 zombies
+- You can use percentages above 100% (like "150%") but this may cause performance issues
+- If you use an absolute number, that's the maximum zombies WalkerSim will spawn, capped between 1 and 200
+- This limit ensures WalkerSim doesn't use up all the zombie spawn slots, leaving room for other zombie spawns

+**Default**: "75%" (75% of game's MaxSpawnedZombies setting)

+**Note**: The Editor tool only supports setting this as a percentage.
+To use an absolute number value, you must edit the XML file directly.

+**Example**: Set to "50%" for fewer zombies, "100%" to use the full game limit, or "32" to always spawn a maximum of 32 zombies regardless of game settings.

 ---

 ## Example Settings